 GMRC workshops and conferences provide professionals of all levels the opportunity to gain knowledge that can be used immediately, acquire skills to help you work safer and smarter, and keep up with the latest industry regulations.
 Workshops are taught by industry subject matter experts - people with real world experience.
 Classes provide practical information in an interactive format, with information you can apply on the job immediately.
 You will be learning from the best in the business.

-Factors in Compressor Station Design - March 1 - 3, 2016 - Williams Tower - Houston, TX - This 2½ day workshop provides engineers and design professionals information on how to design and integrate the various parts of a compressor station into an effective and efficient system.
+Factors in Compressor Station Design - June 6 - 8, 2017, Nashville, TN - This 2½ day workshop provides engineers and design professionals information on how to design and integrate the various parts of a compressor station into an effective and efficient system.
 It will provide practical knowledge on how to design a new compressor station or evaluate the design of an existing compressor station.

-Engine Analyzer & Reliability Workshop - July 26 - 28, 2016 - Houston, TX - This GMRC workshop is designed to meet the needs of analysts and engineers who are involved in predictive and preventive maintenance programs throughout the natural gas industry.
+Engine Analyzer & Reliability Workshop - July 18 - 20, 2017, Atlanta, GA This GMRC workshop is designed to meet the needs of analysts and engineers who are involved in predictive and preventive maintenance programs throughout the natural gas industry.
 Sessions and presentation that range from basic to advanced will allow the analysts and engineers to take home information that is useful now.

-Gas Machinery Conference - October 2 - 5, 2016, Denver, CO - One of the industry's premier conferences, the GMRC Gas Machinery Conference includes a wide range of short courses, technical papers and technology updates, all presented by some of the leading subject matter experts in the industry.
+Gas Machinery Conference - October 1 - 4, 2017, Pittsburgh, PA - One of the industry's premier conferences, the GMRC Gas Machinery Conference includes a wide range of short courses, technical papers and technology updates, all presented by some of the leading subject matter experts in the industry.
 Also includes a vendor exhibit with over 130 companies showcasing the latest equipment, technology and services.
 The educational sessions and networking opportunities are valuable for design engineers, facility engineers, and technicians with an emphasis on the operation, maintenance, and testing of gas compression machinery.

-Applied Principles of Engines and Compressors - This in-depth workshop is an engine fundamentals class that provides a solid foundation to any employee involved in the operation of prime movers.
+Applied Principles of Engines and Compressors - October 31 - November 3, 2017, Plano, TX -This in-depth workshop is an engine fundamentals class that provides a solid foundation to any employee involved in the operation of prime movers.
 Although the principles described in this class are simple and easy to understand, the class is both stimulating and challenging.
 Upon completion, each person will have a basic understanding of the equipment configuration and operation and will be capable of simple troubleshooting and problem recognition for their gas compression equipment.

 Compressor Station Vibration and the Impact on Performance, Cost, and Reliability - This course focuses on vibration issues affecting compressor stations, including piping systems.
 Using a series of interactive case studies, the participants will gain a hands-on understanding of vibration issues and solutions at the design stage, as well as during commissioning and troubleshooting.